schipeltaper/veganexplainer/index.md

 >   - [*"Remember to vary your sources of protein and vegetables throughout the day, as each provides different vitamins and minerals that are important for your health."*](https://www.healthline.com/nutrition/vegan-diet-guide#at-restaurants)
 >   - [An independant analysis of this vegan pizza](https://www.consumentenbond.nl/duurzamer-eten/is-eten-volgens-de-vegan-schijf-gezond)

-**This vegan pizza was created by a team of dietitians working with the Dutch Society for Veganism.**
+**This vegan pizza might remind you of the food pyramid or food plate, and you'll see it has many similarities!
+This vegan pizza was created by a team of dietitians working together with the Dutch Society for Veganism to add a vegan version of such a framework which ensures you get all nutrients you need.**
 > [Source: NieuwsVoorDietisten](https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/)

 **Explaining each section, we will not go into the details of HOW MUCH you need of each category.
 As this depends on multiple factors which are not the same for everyone.**